vineetg33/zentreeTabs/README.md

 4. Click **Load unpacked**.
 5. Select the folder containing `manifest.json`.
 6. Open the Chrome Side Panel and switch to **ZenTree Tabs**.

+Publication to Chrome Web Store is coming soon.

 ## Good to Know